 Delaware Water Gap National Recreation encompasses more than 70,000 acres with varying weather patterns.
 When planning a hike, always check the local weather before and during your visit.

 Please Read: Important Parking Information

-Parking for some of our most popular trails like Mt.
+Parking lots for our most popular trails like Mt.
 Tammany, Mt.
-Minsi, Raymondskill Falls, Dingmans Falls, Hackers Falls in Pennsylvania, and Buttermilk Falls in New Jersey, are usually full by 9:00 am on Saturdays and Sundays, from spring to fall
+Minsi, Raymondskill Falls, Dingmans Falls, Hackers Falls in Pennsylvania, and Buttermilk Falls in New Jersey, are usually full by 9:00 am on Saturdays and Sundays, during the spring to fall seasons.

-If you have any questions, we are here for you.
-Please call park headquarters at (570) 426-2452 for assistance planning your hike.
+If you have any questions or want more infomation, call our park headquarters at (570) 426-2452.
 You can also check our Facebook page on summer weekends for real time updates.